rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 <figcaption>Custom profile at <code>~/.config/nono/profiles/claude-filter-env.json</code> </figcaption>
 </figure>

-Now `claude` will only have access to the save subset of environment variables that we allow it:
+Now `claude` will only have access to the safe subset of environment variables that we allow it:

 <figure>